elinorp-d/elinorp-d.github.io/_posts/2024-11-07-plants-part-1.md

 ## Origin story?

 I'd say my green thumb comes from my dad, who got it from his dad.
 Our house growing up was always full of plants, though I didn't really appreciate it consciously until later.
-My most salient plant memories are gardening with my dad every year, from arduous weeding and futile watering of our perpetually brown backyard grass, to buying seeds, flowers, and plant starters from Home Depot<d-footnote>tomatoes, peppers, cucumbers, eggplants, swiss chard, butter lettuce, oodles of green beans, and more!<d-footnote> and planting them together in the garden.
+My most salient plant memories are gardening with my dad every year, from arduous weeding and futile watering of our perpetually brown backyard grass, to buying seeds, flowers, and plant starters from Home Depot<d-footnote>tomatoes, peppers, cucumbers, eggplants, swiss chard, butter lettuce, oodles of green beans, and more!</d-footnote> and planting them together in the garden.
 I would also play outside as a kid and make "mud salads" with a mixture of wild spring onions, chopped up leaves, and mud.
 I can't really explain that one.
 I could go on about this and maybe I'll write a dedicated post on plant memories another time.

 ## In the beginning

 ### ...there was a succulent
-My collection<d-footnote>Obsession?<d-footnote> began with my first plant: a zebra succulent named Watson Moses in 2019.
+My collection<d-footnote>Obsession?</d-footnote> began with my first plant: a zebra succulent named Watson Moses in 2019.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">